IQSS/Zelig/source/installation_quickstart.rst

 Quickstart Guide
 ~~~~~~~~~~~~~~~~
-Now that we have successfully downloaded and installed Zelig from Github, we will load the package and walk through an
+Now that we have successfully downloaded and installed Zelig from Github, we will load the package and walk through am example.
- example.
 The scenario is a simple one: imagine you want to estimate the distance a car has traveled given it's speed and you have a dataset of cars, distance and speed.
 Throughout the rest of this guide, we will walk you through building a statistical model from this data using Zelig.

 **Loading Zelig**